MycroftAI/documentation/docs/skill-development/language-support/using-nice-date-and-time-functions-for-your-language.md

 The fifth entry handles the first decade of a millennia, e.g. 2001 (two thousand one).
 The sixth entry handles the first decade of other years than millennia (millennia was caught earlier), e.g. 2101 (twenty one oh one).

-The sevneth entry handles the rest, e.g. 2018 (twenty eighteen).
+The seventh entry handles the rest, e.g. 2018 (twenty eighteen).

 The default entry is used if the year is larger than 9999.